ioccc-src/winner/2020/burton/README.md

 ./prog arg ...
 ```

-[Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) made this entry not
-segfault when no arg is specified though he notes that the author says it will
-segfault on zero args.
-He did NOT fix the strange results when more than one arg
-is specified.
-Thank you Cody for your assistance!
+NOTE: this entry will crash on no arg specified.

 ## Try: